daizijia/Homeworks_sist/README.md

 # Homeworks_sist
-record the fucking homeworks in sist
+record the homeworks in sist